Planning to revamp your home but can’t make up your mind on the best layout for your kitchen?

 U-shaped kitchens have a similar look to galley kitchens but with one end closed off and generally a wider aisle.

 We think you’ll agree, there is nothing quite so frustrating as preparing a complex meal in a cramped kitchen.

 You have to constantly shift things around the countertop in order to get the tiniest of tasks done.
-Luckily, this is one problem that you can avoid with a U-shaped kitchen.
+Luckily, this is one problem that you can avoid with a U-shaped kitchen design.

 Heard of the kitchen work triangle?
 It states that an efficient kitchen layout has the three main work areas forming a triangle:

 - The food preparation area